Skip to content

 Step 1: Securing a land lease and permits

 Building a solar park requires a land lease agreement, a building permit, an environmental permit and a grid connection agreement.
 Alight holds parallel discussions with all stakeholders, including the landowner, electricity company, local community, county board and municipality, to ensure all necessary permits are obtained on a reasonable timeline.
-Read more about conditions in lease agreements and financial compensation for lease of land.

 Step 2: Identifying a commercial offtaker